1959 Pacific typhoon season: Typhoon Gilda

 On December 18, 175 mph Super Typhoon Gilda made landfall on the eastern Philippines.
 It quickly crossed the archipelago, and weakened over the South China Sea.
 Gilda made landfall on southeastern Vietnam on the 21st as a tropical storm, and dissipated the next day.
 Gilda caused 23 casualties in the Philippines from extensive rainfall, and left nearly 60,000 homeless.

 Typhoon Harriet

 On December 30, just weeks after Gilda, 150 mph Typhoon Harriet hit the eastern Philippines.
 It weakened as it crossed the islands, and dissipated over the South China Sea on January 2.
 Harriet brought strong winds and rainfall to Luzon, causing considerable property and crop damage.
 In all, the typhoon killed 5 and left more than 12,000 homeless.

 Storm names

+During the season, 31 systems developed in the Western Pacific, according to the JTWC, and were named by the agency.
+The names were drawn sequentially from a set of four alphabetical naming lists and were all feminine.
 Three Central Pacific storms developed and were named Dot, Patsy, and Wanda.
 The policy at the time was to use the Western Pacific nomenclature for the basin.